-We checked the change history, and it showed changes were done by “Recommendations Auto-Apply” and “Recommendations Auto-Apply Beta.”
+We checked the change history, showing changes were done by “Recommendations Auto-Apply” and “Recommendations Auto-Apply Beta.”
 We knew this was an option, but we always turn them off during partnership onboarding.

 After a quick call with one of our trusted Google reps, we learned that the Auto-Apply Beta in the Recommendations settings was to blame.
 This facet of Google Ads is separate from the Account Settings Ad Suggestions.